Yvand/azd-functions-spfx-custom-api/azure-function/README.md

 The account running `azd` must have at least the following roles to successfully provision the resources:

 + Azure role [`Contributor`](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/privileged#contributor): To create all the resources needed
-+ Azure role [`Role Based Access Control Administrator`](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/privileged#role-based-access-control-administrator): To assign roles (to access the storage account and Application Insights) to the managed identity of the Azure function
++ Azure role [`Role Based Access Control Administrator`](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/privileged#role-based-access-control-administrator): To assign roles (to access the storage account and Application Insights) to the managed identity of the Azure function app
-+ Entra role [`Application Developer`](https://learn.microsoft.com/entra/identity/role-based-access-control/permissions-reference#application-developer): To create the app registration used by the Azure function to configure the Entra ID authentication
++ Entra role [`Application Developer`](https://learn.microsoft.com/entra/identity/role-based-access-control/permissions-reference#application-developer): To create the app registration used to configure the Entra ID authentication in the Azure function app

 ## Known issues